jamesoflol/videoflop-serverless-demo/README.md

 	cd videoflop-serverless-demo/backend-node-api

-	# initialise the code/dependencies that you just downloaded
+	# initialise the code that you just downloaded (download extra dependencies, etc)
 	npm install

 	# install the serverless framework so that you can run `serverless deploy`